sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-10_the-journey-to-kashi.md

 +++
-title = "The journey toxa0Kashi"
+title = "The journey to Kashi"

 +++
 Since the Atman, which merely watches, is poised to cast away its